The Skeleton Key

 Where to watch: Jio Hotstar

-To watch or not to watch: Well, rather watch the original movie, or the trailer for this one multiple times.
+To watch or not to watch: Well, rather to watch the original movie, or the trailer for this one multiple times.
 The movie, not so much

 In their youth, while Theo (Benedict Cumberbatch) was a struggling architect feeling creatively stifled, and Ivy (Olivia Colman) was trying to get by as a cook in a restaurant, they meet, have a whirlwind romance, and ten years later, have two kids.
 The issue is that they are poles apart in their approach towards life – while Ivy is maniacally carefree, Theo is a strict disciplinarian.
 They are also at different points in their career, with Ivy being a stay-at-home mother and Theo being a successful architect.
 Theo gifts a piece of land to Ivy to start her own restaurant, which though struggles in the beginning, soon becomes a raging success, while in the parallel, Theo’s career ends and he becomes a stay-at-home dad.
 This breeds resentment between the two, leading Theo to decide to divorce Ivy.
 Barry (Andy Samberg) is the couple’s long term friend is now the lawyer representing Theo, while Ivy is represented by Eleanor (Allison Janney) and in the middle is their home which they don’t want the other to have.
 Then they attempt to sabotage each other, which you have seen in the trailer.

 This movie is a disappointment, to be honest, specially after the promise made to the audience in the trailer.
 It was promised to have its focus on the fights and attempted sabotage, Home Alone style, but that barely forms one-fifth of the movie, whereas the majority of the time spent is on building their relationship and bringing the story to the point where conflict between the characters start.
 The point where the movie ends, should ideally have been the middle of the movie to build the story to a conclusion.
 The current end of the movie feels like they ran out of steam, budget, runtime and frankly, the will to continue production.
 Must have been fun for the editor.
 Not.
 It fails to get the audience invested in their relationship.
 We are like their kids shipped off to boarding school and left their parents to their own devices Then there enters a one-joke character of Amy (Kate McKinnon) who finds Theo uncontrollably attractive and keeps making uncomfortable sexual remarks, which gets tiring in theory itself.
-This is in part because the leads don’t have any chemistry to begin with, while their are brilliant individually.
+This is in part because the leads don’t have any chemistry to begin with, while they are brilliant individually.

 Caught Stealing